Ankle Braces

 You should always wear the device with shoes, preferably with Velcro straps.
 This is recommended because the brace needs extra stability.

-Hinged braces are best used for patients with cerebral palsy, cerebrovascular accident, foot drop, medial and lateral instability, hemiplegic patients, stress fractures.
+Hinged braces are best used for patients with cerebral palsy, cerebrovascular accident, foot drop, medial and lateral instability, hemiplegic patients, and stress fractures.

 One common contraindication for articulated braces is excessive ankle dorsiflexion.